Most Able Students

 Most Able pupils are those who will exceed the expectations for their age group, either in all subjects or just one.
 The Most Able are a diverse group and their range of attainment will be varied; some do well in statutory national curriculum tests or national qualifications.
 However, being Most Able covers much more than the ability to succeed in tests and examinations.

-Our Most Able students are identified on entry to the Academy using information held by primary schools about that student’s learning and achievements in Key Stage 2.
+Our previous Most Able students are identified on entry to the Academy using information held by primary schools about that student’s learning and achievements in Key Stage 2.
 We use this information to make sure we provide students with the right level of challenge.
-Our Most Able students will be identified on entry by:

 - showing exceptional attainment in a range of subjects in the first term of Year 7.